 Ultimately, the decision between email and phone rejections should be made based on the individual circumstances of each hiring process.
 Some companies may choose to combine both methods, sending an initial email and following up with a phone call if the candidate requests further discussion.

 5. Maintain future communication

-A candidate might not be right for the current position, but it doesn’t mean they are off limits for future job openings.
-Store their information in your ATS software for recruitment agencies and reach out to them if you think they’re a good fit for a future job.
+While a candidate may not be an ideal match for the current position, it doesn’t automatically disqualify them from consideration for future job openings.
+Save their details in your ATS software for recruitment agencies and consider reaching out if their skills align with a future opportunity.